See your Louisiana health insurance coverage options now.

 Many people, like early retirees not yet on Medicare, self-employed people, and those who work for small businesses without health benefits, buy health insurance on the Marketplace.

-Eligibility for financial assistance, such as premium subsidies and cost-sharing reductions, is based on your income and how it compares with the cost of the second-lowest-cost Silver plan in your area.
-This cost depends on your age and location.
+Eligibility for financial assistance, such as premium subsidies and cost-sharing reductions, is based on your income and how it compares with the cost of the second-lowest-cost Silver plan in your area (which depends on your age and location).
 In addition, you may qualify for financial assistance in the Marketplace if:

 - You don’t have access to affordable health coverage through your employer.
 If your employer offers coverage, but you feel it’s too expensive, our Employer Health Plan Affordability Calculator can help you understand if you might qualify for premium subsidies.

 - You’re not eligible for Medicaid, CHIP, or premium-free Medicare Part A.

 When can I enroll in an ACA-compliant plan in Louisiana?

 You can sign up for ACA-compliant individual and family health plans in Louisiana between November 1 and January 15.
 This is known as open enrollment.5 (Note that the deadline for 2024 enrollment has been extended through January 16, 2024, due to the federal holiday on January 15.)6